 Reporting Requirements during Optional Practical Training

 You will remain in F-1 status with your USI I-20 form throughout your period of post completion OPT.
-Please click here for details on your reporting requirements during OPT “add PDF” and the reporting form “add PDF” with which you can notify the IPS Office of changes in your address, employment, etc.
+Please click here for details on your reporting requirements during OPT “add PDF” and the reporting form “add PDF” with which you can notify the CIP Office of changes in your address, employment, etc.

 Optional Practical Training and Travel